 Personal data concerning health

 CZ takes particular care when it comes to personal data concerning health.
-CZ uses personal data concerning health to determine whether you are entitled to healthcare or reimbursement for healthcare.
+CZ uses these data to determine whether you are entitled to healthcare and/or to the reimbursement of healthcare services.
 To the extent necessary, personal data concerning health are also used for verification purposes, conducting fraud investigations, claiming damages from third parties, and for analyses for healthcare procurement and risk management purposes.

 CZ’s medical adviser will always belong to a profession listed in the ‘BIG register’ (the Dutch register of Individual Healthcare Professions), which includes doctor, dentist, physiotherapist, obstetrician, nurse, health care psychologist, psychotherapist and pharmacist.